People of the CANAL Lab

 M.Cog.Sc.
 Student

 Tyler is a Master's student in the Department of Cognitive Science.
-His research focuses on the relationship between musicianship and cognitive reserve.
+His research investigates the hypothesis that musicianship and bilingualism provide cognitive reserve by altering functional network connectivity.
 He holds a Post Baccalaureate Diploma in Cognitive Science from Carleton University (2023) and a BA with Honours in Philosophy from McGill University (2013).
 He also has a decade of professional experience in software development, working as a developer, scrum master, and data analyst.
 Outside of the lab, Tyler enjoys music, reading, skiing, bouldering, and baseball.

 Research Assistants